DevExpress-Examples/DashboardUserBasedAspNetCore/README.md

 ## Example Structure

 You can limit access to sensitive information depending on the current user's ID.
 Every custom store/provider reads the `IHttpContextAccessor.HttpContext.Session.GetString("CurrentUser")` value from session state.
+We use the standard [IHttpContextAccessor](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-context?view=aspnetcore-3.0) with dependency injection to access the HTTP context is custom storages/providers.

 When the application starts, you see the [Index](./CS/Views/Home/Index.cshtml) view with a ComboBox in which you can select a user.
-When you click the **Sign in** button, the ID of the selected user is passed to the `HttpContext.Current.Session["CurrentUser"]` variable and you are redirected to the [Dashboard](./CS/Views/Home/Dashboard.cshtml) view.
+When you click the **Sign in** button, the ID of the selected user is passed to the `CurrentUser` variable in Session and you are redirected to the [Dashboard](./CS/Views/Home/Dashboard.cshtml) view.
 In this view, the Web Dashboard control displays the features available to the selected user.
 Below is a table that illustrates the user IDs and their associated rights in this example:

 | Role  | Dashboard Storage | DataSource Storage | ConnectionString Provider | DBSchema Provider | Working Mode | Create/Edit |
 | --- | --- | --- | --- | --- | --- | --- |